indiepopart/okta-blog/_source/_posts/2020-06-28-spring-gateway.md

 }
 ```

-Edit the cartservice `application.yml` and add the following:
+Edit the cart-service `application.yml` and add the following:

 ```yml
 pricing: